RexkUr/ServerProject/README.md

 # ServerProject
-Section for Creation and Maintaining the server Modpack
+Section for Creation and Maintaining the Server Private Modpack